The Jetsons

 The Jetsons is an American animated sitcom produced by Hanna-Barbera Productions.
 It originally aired in prime time from September 23, 1962, to March 17, 1963, on ABC, then later aired in reruns via syndication, with new episodes produced from 1985 to 1987.
 It was Hanna-Barbera's Space Age counterpart to The Flintstones.

-While the Flintstones lived in a world which was a comical version of the Stone Age, with machines powered by birds and dinosaurs, the Jetsons live in a comical version of the space age, with elaborate robotic contraptions, aliens, holograms, and whimsical inventions.
+While the Flintstones lived in a world which was a comical version of the Stone Age, with machines powered by birds and other dinosaurs, the Jetsons live in a comical version of the space age, with elaborate robotic contraptions, aliens, holograms, and whimsical inventions.

 The original had 24 episodes and aired on Sunday nights on ABC beginning on September 23, 1962, with prime time reruns continuing through September 22, 1963.
 It debuted as the first program broadcast in color on ABC, back in the early 1960s when only a handful of ABC stations were capable of broadcasting in color.
 In contrast, The Flintstones, while always produced in color, was broadcast in black-and-white for its first two seasons.

 The show was originally scheduled opposite Walt Disney's Wonderful World of Color and Dennis the Menace and did not receive much attention.
-Due to poor ratings, it was cancelled after its first season but was then moved to Saturday mornings, where it went on to be very successful.
+Due to poor ratings, it was canceled after its first season but was then moved to Saturday mornings, where it went on to be very successful.
 Following its primetime run, the show aired on Saturday mornings for decades, starting on ABC for the 1963–64 season and then on CBS and NBC.
 New episodes were produced for syndication from 1985 to 1987.
 No further specials or episodes of the show were produced after 1989, as the majority of the core cast (George O'Hanlon, Mel Blanc, and Daws Butler) had died in 1988 and 1989.
 The 1990 film Jetsons: The Movie served as the series finale to the television show, though it failed to achieve critical and commercial success.